FrancisB404/ArtifyAi/README.md

 The objective of the workshop is to showcase how users can make their ideas fun through art, stories, and templates using AI.
 <!-- You can look at other TAP projects if you need a better idea of how to describe your workshops objectives -->

 This interactive workshop allows participants to explore the combination of creativity, AI, and programming through art.
-Using tools like Processing, Java, and DALL-E, participants create personalized images based on their input and then color and design them on an interactive canvas.
+Using tools like Processing, Java, and Microsoft Copilot AI, participants create personalized images based on their input and then color and design them on an interactive canvas.

 ## :bulb: Project Information
 <!--